 - Surfers Against Sewage, inspire and empower communities to protect the beaches, oceans, and wildlife.

 - Coral Reef Alliance, an organization on a mission to save coral reefs around the world, allowing them to recover, restore, and thrive.

 - Sea Shepard Conservation Society, an organization on the front line of defense for marine wildlife.
 Taking action to confront and expose illegal practices on the oceans.

 These are some of the many non-profit marine conservation charities and organizations for you to financially support or volunteer for.
 They need all the help they can get and don’t feel intimidated to volunteer, you will be doing an incredible and selfless act.

-Not only will you be making yourself happier, but you will also be helping communities and ecosystems around the world.
+Not only will you be making yourself happier, but you will also be helping communities and different types of ecosystems around the world.

 6. Everyone is a Part of the Problem but also the Solution

 As we all know, climate change is a major crisis impacting environments and communities around the globe.
 Global warming is driven by human activity and is not a natural cycle.